sumo1998/Undyne-Eternal/README.md

 Wireframe link: https://framer.com/share/UNDYNE--jIlIFQL6MHGJ5Dj21T4k/PVzi9pijX

 There are three main parts to the wireframe.
 The first is the social media part consisting of the following three pages: the main feed page, the level page, and the user profile page.
-Then, there is the game part, which is launched from any of the social-media-related pages by clicking on the "Launch Game" button on the navigation bar.
-The third is the level creater where users can design their own levels.
+Then, there is the game part, which is launched from any of the social-media-related pages by launching it from any of the levels.
+The third is the level creator where users can design their own levels.

 ## External Dependencies